I Don't Want to Write About Singleness

 The bride always looks stunning, there’s always at least one funny speech, and I’ll always pity-laugh at the rest that aren’t funny.
 The father-daughter dance is usually to a corny country song, and the couple’s first dance to something by Ed Sheeran.

-When it’s time to hit the dancefloor, the DJ will always play YMCA and Cha Cha Slide.
+When it’s time to hit the dancefloor, the DJ will always play YMCA and Cha Cha Slide, and continue to play it although most people lost interest after the second “take it back now y’all!”.
 By now most of us have lost the heels, except for that one girl who looks just as perfect as when she arrived.
 Meanwhile, I am regretting the third serving of cake, and am tired of holding my breath to suck in my gut.

 Eventually, the DJ will put on a slow song and as all the happy couples pair up across the dance floor, there is suddenly a line for the women’s bathroom.